 - Using the computer

-serial cable, plug your timer into the com port on your computer
+serial cable and/or the USB converter, plug your timer into the com port or the USB port on your computer

 ||